-For the uninitiated, New Caledonia is a French collectivity of over 150 islands, including main island La Grande Terre and the gorgeous Loyalty Islands.
+For the uninitiated, New Caledonia is a French collectivity of over 150 islands in the South Pacific, including main island La Grande Terre and the gorgeous Loyalty Islands.
 In the capital and largest city of Nouméa you’ll find a relaxed destination where time just melts away.
 ‘Island time’ is real.

-With the South Pacific looking to be a safe travel option in the near future, New Caledonia is well placed.
+With the region looking to be a safe travel option in the near future, New Caledonia is well placed for Aussie travellers.
 Just 1500km off the east coast of Australia, under three hours from Brisbane and Sydney, it offers a taste of France without requiring the best part of two days to get there.

 Though we could easily go on for days about the many ways New Caledonia will take your breath away, here are five good reasons you should consider making the short trip.

 Many places have been described as ‘the Hawaii of [insert geographical location here]’ to varying degrees of success.
 But, in the case of New Caledonia’s main island, it’s pretty accurate.
 In addition to its many beaches, wetlands, and grassy plains, La Grande Terre boasts a dramatic spine of mountains from the north to the southern tip.